 An FCA investigation into Starling Bank's onboarding of certain high-risk customers and sanctions screening processes resulted in a £29m fine in November 2024.
-CHRY's advisers say that the bank has taken action to address the failings identified.
+The bank has taken action to address the failings identified.
 CHRY points out that the fine was affordable in the context of Starling's headroom over its regulatory capital requirements (about £284m as at March 2024).